vitorroriz/chip8/README.md

 # chip8

 This is a C++ emulator for the chip-8 architecture.
-There are many classic games written/ported to chip-8 and the emulator should be able to load and those.
+There are many classic games written/ported to chip-8 and the emulator should be able to load and run those.

 Due to Chip-8's short instruction set and simple architecture, the platform is a perfect target for a first emulator project.